Set up Jenkins and Nginx reverse proxy in Docker containers

 Restart Nginx Service

-Reference from Docker Compose Networking from docks.docker.com.
+Reference: Docker Compose Networking from docs.docker.com.